Terror Attacks Continue in Parts of Africa and South America

 In Africa, tensions remain high in Central African Republic (CAR) as deadly violence continues in the northern central parts of Bangui, the nation’s capital.
 In the north, civilians paid a heavy price when Seleka soldiers with heavy armor attacked civilians in retaliation for anti-Balaka’s capture of one of their posts.
 Though the intervention of French troops managed to restore order for the time being, the situation remains precarious.
 Among those killed in the violence are a pastor by the name of Kongbo, who serves as the treasurer of the Union of Baptist Churches, as well as one of his sons.
 In the central parts of the city, fighting forced previously displaced persons, who had only recently returned home, to retreat once more to refugee camps.

-Northern Nigeria is once again reeling from suspected Boko Haram attacks in two locations on February 2nd which left at least 99 people dead.
+Northern Nigeria is once again reeling from suspected an extremist group that is located primarily in Northern Nigeria attacks in two locations on February 2nd which left at least 99 people dead.
 Attackers stormed the Catholic Church in Wada Chakawa village in Adamawa State during a worship service.
 They fired guns, set off bombs and took hostages.
 There are conflicting reports about the number of casualties.
 Local media reported that the attack lasted from 10am to 2pm, and included the destruction of several homes in the area.

 In a separate incident later that day, at least 52 people died when suspected Boko Haram insurgents set off several bombs at a busy market in Kuwari, Borno state.
 Assailants also burned down 300 homes in the area.
 The following day, two bombs that had been left behind also went off, narrowly missing security personnel in the midst of clean-up operations.